Skip Nav Destination

 Published: 02 April 2008

-... translation was quantified.
+... of translation was quantified.
 Plasma glucose, and serum insulin, glycerol, triacylglycerols (triglycerides) and NEFAs (non-esterified fatty acids; ‘free fatty acids’) were not significantly altered during TPN infusion, whereas total plasma amino acids increased, as shown by increases in methionine...

 Includes: Supplementary data